Responsible Child

 Responsible Child is a 2019 British television film directed by Nick Holt and written by Sean Buckley.
 The film is based on a true story and stars Billy Barratt in the role of Ray, a 12-year-old boy who goes to trial accused of killing his mother's boyfriend.
 It was produced by Kudos with 72 Films for BBC Two.

-At the 48th International Emmy Awards, Barratt won the award for Best Performance by an Actor, making him the youngest person ever to do so.
+At the 48th International Emmy Awards, 13-year-old Barratt won the Award for Best Actor, becoming the youngest person to win an International Emmy.